parklab/MSIprofiler/README.md

                         Maximum number of tolerated mismatches in the flanking regions.
 Default is 0
 ```
-- mode
-- genomic_region

-Parallel

 ## Haplotype-specific detection of MSI

-MSIprofiler can detect haplotype-specific msi by phasing microsatellites and heterozygous SNPs detected in the germline.
+MSIprofiler can detect haplotype-specific MSI by phasing microsatellites and heterozygous SNPs detected in the germline.

-bed file in 0-based coordinates
+The input bed files need to be in 0-based coordinates.

 The steps followed by MSIprofiler for the detection of haplotype-specific MSI are:

-- Detect whether the reads covering each germline heterozygous SNP also contain MS repeats that are present in the reference set.
+- Detect whether the reads covering each input germline heterozygous SNP also contain MS repeats that are present in the reference set.
 This step is applied to both the normal and tumor/case samples using the input bam files.
 - Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the KS test